Georgia Travel Insurance 2026

 The requirement applies to all foreign visitors entering Georgia as tourists, regardless of nationality or visa status.
 This includes travelers from countries with visa-free access who previously did not need to show any documentation beyond a passport.

-Exemptions exist for holders of diplomatic, official, or service passports, accredited diplomatic representatives and their families, persons covered by international treaties, and international drivers engaged in road transport.
+Exemptions apply to diplomatic passport holders, accredited representatives and their families, persons covered by international treaties, and international transport drivers.

 What Happens If You Don't Have It?